Click to view report

 Brickworks Limited does not have a separate nomination committee, however the non-executive members of the Board fulfil the role of a nomination committee.
 Any director appointed by the Board in this manner must be re-elected at the next Annual General Meeting.

-The performance of the Managing Director and senior executive staff is formally reviewed twice yearly by the non-executive directors.
+The performance of the Managing Director and senior executive staff is formally reviewed annually by the non-executive directors.
 Senior executive performance is continually monitored by the Managing Director on behalf of the board, and the Managing Director’s performance is subject to continuous monitoring by the full board.

 The performance of non-executive directors is reviewed by the Chairman.
 If the performance of any non-executive director is considered unsatisfactory, the matter is referred to the remainder of the Board.